 CAEP Accreditation Reporting

-• Effectiveness ratings provided by public school administrators in Michigan for the 2021-2022 academic year were available for 26 completers who graduated in the past five years.
-Four (15%) were rated highly effective and 22 (85%) were rated effective.
-Thus, of completers rated, 100% were rated as effective or highly effective.
+• Effectiveness ratings provided by public school administrators in Michigan for 2024 present educators hired since 2014.
+The most recent report from MDE indicated that of the 76 completers hired since 2014, 28 (37%) were rated as highly effective, 47 (62%) were rated as effective, and one (1%) was rated as minimally effective.
+Thus, of completers rated, 99% were rated as effective or highly effective.

 • The Michigan Department of Education provides an aggregated summary of their student teacher surveys, which are completed by the student teacher, university supervisor, and cooperating teacher.
-The data for 2021-2022 student teachers is below:
+The data for 2021-2022, , 2023-24, and 2024-25 student teachers is below:

 • All completers over the past three years were retained in the same position for their second school year as a teacher.